Hopf algebra $\mathcal{K}_n$ and universal Chern classes: Explicit calculations for

-In contrast to the case of $\Hc_1$, the Hopf cyclic cohomology of $\Kc_1$ is missing Godbillon-Vey class.
+In contrast to the case of $\Hc_1$, the Hopf cyclic cohomology of $\Kc_1$ contains the Chern class $c^\Kc_1$ but is missing the Godbillon-Vey class.
 The reason is the algebraic nature of the cochains of the latter.
-We proceed to show that if one allows transcendental cocycles, the Chern class $C_1$ dissolves by transgression.
+We proceed to show that if one allows transcendental cocycles, the Chern class $c^\Kc_1$ vanishes, while the Godbillon-Vey class reappears.